 On the flip side of this, memorizing can also be a very emotionally uplifting activity, especially when memorizing certain passages.
 I have particular enjoyed memorizing Job 41 and Psalm 29 this month.
 These are some of the clearest descriptions in the Bible of God's raw power.
 It's been very encouraging and confidence-building.

 Despite Romans having taken me much longer than it would have otherwise needed, I was determined to finish it, all the while maintaining what I had learned until I did.
 In part this may have been motivated by having started and never finished memorizing Psalm 119.
-(I plan to memorize Psalm 119 next.)
+(Psalm 119 is still on my list!)

 Eventually I finished.
 The downward slope near the end is more fun.
 Romans has at least three closing-sound statements (15:33; 16:20, 24; and the benediction).
 All the greetings at the end indeed made Paul's letter to the church in Rome feel more like a letter as well.
 It was well worth the effort, and I still maintain it, especially when I'm driving at least 40 minutes at once!